 Stepping on beats and dancing to music are not one and the same thing.
-The former is the basic of musicality, but it is not the most important and sophisticated.
-Beats are rhythmic stresses that regulate the speed of music.
+The former is the basic of musicality, but it is not the most sophisticated.
+Beats are rhythmic stresses that regulate the speed of the music.
 They are interrupted and unemotional.
 Stepping on beats is like jumping, the focus is on the accent, and the movement is broken and dry.

 In dancing, we can focus on beats, or we can focus on melody, which leads to different dance styles.
-When we focus on beats, we wait for the beat to come and step on it with force, the movement is sudden, short and incoherent.
+When we focus on beats, we wait for the beat to come and step on it with force, the movement is vertical, sudden, short and incoherent.
 Here is an example.

 This song, Poema, like most tango songs, is nostalgic and melancholy.
 "Tango is a sad feeling that is danced." - said Enrique Santos Discepoloo.
 The lyrics of the song were written by Eduardo Bianco, who played the first violin in the orchestra of Teatro Apolo in 1927.
 Bianco learned that his wife cheated on him with the pianist of the orchestra and shot his rival to death in a fit of jealousy.
 The lyrics reflected his grief, pain and sorrow.
 Here is the English translation by Alberto Paz.